MCCI Model 3411 Windows Driver & Test Tools

 1. What is the Model 3411 and Who Is It For?

-The MCCI® Model 3411 "Merganser" is a professional-grade USB test device that plugs into any USB-C host port and runs at the full speed of the bus — from Full Speed (12 Mbps) all the way up to SuperSpeed Plus Gen2 (10 Gbps).
+The MCCI® Model 3411 is a professional-grade USB test device that plugs into any USB-C host port and runs at the full speed of the bus — from Full Speed (12 Mbps) all the way up to SuperSpeed Plus Gen2 (10 Gbps).
 It loops back whatever data the host sends, letting you measure throughput, verify data integrity, and validate USB host behavior without needing custom firmware or a real peripheral.

 If any of these describe you, this device is built for your workflow: